 HOKITIKA The famous "cool little town" of Hokitika hosts a multitude of great shops, galleries and cafes all situated beside a gorgeous beach.
 The town offers a range of great walks is an entry to the popular West Coast Wilderness Trail.
 Learn about Hokitika.

-THE GREAT COAST ROAD - Unsurpassed views await those that embark on the fabulous Coast Road drive, with spectacular mountain vistas, panoramic ocean seascapes and lush rainforest.
+THE GREAT COAST ROAD TO WESTPORT - Unsurpassed views await those that embark on the fabulous Coast Road drive, with spectacular mountain vistas, panoramic ocean seascapes and lush rainforest.
 Read about the gems along the Great Coast Road.

 The pace of life here is so relaxing, you might just pack away your cellphone (unless it has a camera function).
 If you want to know what's what and find answers to those nitty gritty questions, this is the page for you.
 Here you can get information and assistance with your holiday on the West Coast.